Scaling-Aware Adapter for Structure-Grounded LLM Reasoning: Experiments

 \textbf{Standard Benchmarks.} To fairly compare \modelname with modality-specific baselines, we evaluated on widely adopted benchmarks: (1) \textbf{Mol-Instructions} \citep{fang2023molinstructions} aggregates molecules, proteins into a unified instruction format comprising approximately 700K samples verified via human-in-the-loop quality control; (2) \textbf{DNA-Chat} \citep{de2025chatnt} reformulates the Nucleotide Transformer benchmark~\citep{dalla2025ntb} into a 7.8M-sample corpus using multi-template question-answering; (3) \textbf{RNA-QA} \citep{xiao2024rnagpt} leverages a topic-modeling summarization pipeline and LLM-based decomposition to generate 400K+ literature-grounded QA pairs from RNAcentral~\citep{bateman2011rnacentral} for functional annotation.
 Baselines and selection rationale are discussed in App.~\ref{app: baselines}.

 \textbf{\datasetname} (ours).
 Motivated by the absence of corpora with all-atom geometries for LLM tuning, we introduce \datasetname, the first all-atom instruction dataset encompassing modalities including molecules, proteins, nucleic acids, with atom-level coordinates and language annotations. \datasetname serves as the training and evaluation data for \modelname, providing a community resource for a geometry-grounded instruction corpus, which will catalyze the next-generation all-atom LLMs.
 Detailed dataset construction, source, and count are discussed in App.~\ref{app: data process}\&~\ref{app: datasets}.
-Metrics details are in App.~\ref{app: metrics}.
+Text-output tasks (description, open-ended QA) are evaluated by METEOR and BERTScore; generation tasks (molecular design, reaction prediction) by validity and RDKit fingerprint similarity (FTS); closed-form QA tasks (true-or-false, multiple-choice) by accuracy.
+Full metric definitions are in App.~\ref{app: metrics}.